Rockin-in-a-free-world/test-duplicate-data/README.md

 ### 1. Create Folder Structure in Tests Docs

-**Structure:** Mirror the MetaMask services structure in Test repo.
+**Structure:** Mirror the MetaMask services reference structure https://github.com/MetaMask/metamask-docs/tree/main/services/reference in Test repo.
 A single config at the ethereum level can control the entire folder:

 ```
 test-docs/